ziminji/objective-c-sql-query-builder/README.md

 ### Updates

 This Objective-C SQLite project is updated frequently with bug-fixes and new features.
 Be sure to add this repository to your watch list so that you can be notified when such updates are made.
+You can also request email notifications regarding updates by emailing oss@ziminji.com.

 ## Future Development